Quartz vs. Granite

 Why is Quartz such a popular material?
 Here are a few quick facts to answer your question.

 - Engineered: Unlike other stones, Quartz is engineered.
 Formed by combining around 90% ground quartz with 8-10% resins, pigments, and polymers transform this material to be the most durable, maintenance efficient of all stones.

 - Non-Porous: Quartz’s build-up makes the surface non-porous, in other words, it’s more hygienic.
 For one thing, there are fewer places for bacteria and other contaminants to hide.

 - Heat & Scratch Resistant: Quartz cannot handle both of these to a certain degree.
 Quartz is an incredible material one that can hold its own against Granite.
-What we stated are above are just a few facts, and if you’re starting to consider this material, we more than recommend to read a little bit more about the topic.
+What we stated are above are just a few facts, and if you’re starting to consider this material, we more than recommend reading a little bit more about the topic.
 Brooklyn, NY & Countertops After reading this article you should have more than enough information to know how to save money on your purchase, “To-Go” Brands that include warranties, and of course an insight into the latest trends.
 Will, you still stick with the famous Granite countertops, or would you OPT to something that is catching fire like Quartz?
 All of the materials are great and are one of a kind.
 All of them with their own sets of PROS and CONS, you just have not to choose what suits your ideal kitchen.